This 2014 UK human study found:

 But maybe that’s the point?

-Such studies also have limiting effects on how we “do something” about real problems because the researchers won’t be permitted, in my view, to produce findings that aren’t politically correct.
+Such studies also have limiting effects on how we “do something” about real problems because the researchers won’t produce findings that aren’t politically correct.